bakhtiyarneyman/nixos-config/README.md

 ## Installation

-First, generate the configuration, you need the `hardware-configuration.nix` file, wich have your mount configuration.
+First, generate the configuration, you need the `hardware-configuration.nix` file, which have your mount configuration.

 ```
 nixos-generate-config --root /mnt